vgvassilev/clad/docs/userDocs/source/index.rst

 `Clang compiler <http://clang.llvm.org/>`_.
 Clad is based on source code transformation.
 Given C++ source code of a mathematical function, it can automatically generate C++ code for computing derivatives of the function.

-It supports both forward-mode and reverse-mode AD.
+Clad supports large set of C++ features including `if` statements, loops, `switch` statements and function calls.
+It supports reverse-mode AD (a.k.a backpropagation) as well as forward-mode AD.
+It also facilitates computation of hessian matrix and jacobian matrix of any arbitrary function.

 Automatic differentiation solves all the usual problems of numerical differentiation (precision loss) and symbolic differentiation (inefficient code produced).
-If you are just getting started with clad, then please checkout
+If you are just getting started with clad, then please checkout :doc:`Using Clad <user/UsingClad>` and :doc:`Tutorials <user/tutorials>`.
-:doc:`Getting started with clad <user/gettingStarted>` and
-:doc:`Tutorials <user/tutorials>`.

 ----------------------